tst-ccamp/earthenterprise_wiki/Install-Fusion-or-Earth-Server.md

     sudo scons installdir=/tmp/fusion_os_install

 **At this point, you have fully built the install package.
-The Fusion installer uses this package to install the fusion service/console.**
+The Fusion and Earth Server installers use this package to install their respective components.

 ## **Installing Fusion**
 To install fusion run the following command: